Wimal Weerawansa: Career

 Weerawansa joined the Janatha Vimukthi Peramuna (JVP) during its second insurrection and wrote articles in Lakdiva and Hiru, pro-JVP periodicals.
 He was known by various aliases including Wimalasiri Gamlath and Wanshanatha.
 He was president of the Peoples' Movement for Freedom (Nidahasa Udesa Janatha Viyaparaya), propaganda secretary and politburo member of the JVP.
-In his early political years Weerawansha was greatly influenced by socialism and disliked nationalism as much as capitalism.
+In his early political years, Weerawansa was greatly influenced by socialism and disliked nationalism as much as capitalism.
 He even accused the ultra-nationalist National Movement Against Terrorism (NMAT) of orchestrating a coup d'état.
 However, as time went by, Weerawansa and the JVP slowly began to move away from Marxism and towards Sinhalese nationalism.

-Weerawansa was one of the Sri Lanka Progressive Front (a JVP-led front) candidates in Colombo District at the 1994 parliamentary election, but the SLPF failed to win any seats in the district.
+Weerawansa was one of the Sri Lanka Progressive Front (a JVP-led front) candidates in the Colombo District at the 1994 parliamentary election, but the SLPF failed to win any seats in the district.
 He contested the 1997 local government election as a JVP candidate and was elected to the Colombo Municipal Council.
-He contested the 1999 provincial council election as one of the JVP's candidates in Colombo District, and as the JVP's chief minister candidate, but failed to get elected.
+He contested the 1999 provincial council election as one of the JVP's candidates in the Colombo District, and as the JVP's chief ministerial candidate, but failed to get elected.
 The JVP nevertheless appointed Weerawansa to the Western Provincial Council.
 Weerawansa contested the 2000 parliamentary election as one of the JVP's candidates in Colombo District.
 He was elected and entered Parliament.
-He was re-elected at the 2001 parliamentary election.
+He was re-elected in 2001.

-Weerawansha played key roles in the JVP's opposition to President Chandrika Kumaratunga's devolution plans and the Norwegian facilitated peace talk with the militant Liberation Tigers of Tamil Eelam.
+Weerawansa played a key role in the JVP's opposition to president Chandrika Kumaratunga's devolution plans and Norwegian-facilitated peace talks with the militant Liberation Tigers of Tamil Eelam.
 On 20 January 2004, the Sri Lanka Freedom Party (SLFP) and the JVP got together to form the United People's Freedom Alliance (UPFA).
-Weerawansa was one of the UPFA's candidates in Colombo District at the 2004 parliamentary election and was re-elected.
+Weerawansa was one of the UPFA's candidates in the Colombo District at the 2004 parliamentary election and was re-elected.
 In June 2005, the JVP left the UPFA government.
-Weerawansha was general-secretary of the Patriotic National Movement (PNM).
+Weerawansa was general-secretary of the Patriotic National Movement (PNM).